ThGreatExplorer/OOD_Reversi/Readme.md

 valid and update the Game State.

-So we gave the model a field containing the Board (representing the game state at any given time for the Model) and the current Player whose turn it is.
+So we gave the model a field containing the Board (representing the game state at any given time for the model) and the current player whose turn it is.
 We made the decision to start the game with the first player as WHITE, since in board games white always goes first.